ByAUJay

 Decentralized Identifiers (DIDs)

-- Standards & Frameworks: W3C DID specifications, Sovrin, uPort, Ceramic.
+- Standards & Frameworks: Some important standards and frameworks to check out include the W3C DID specifications, Sovrin, uPort, and Ceramic.

 Verifiable Credentials (VCs)

-- Examples: Age verification, account verification, skill badges.
+- Examples: Things like age verification, account verification, and skill badges.

 Blockchain-Based Identity Protocols